-For non-gas units, Proxy Start-Up and Proxy Minimum Load Cost, and Proxy Transition Costs will be based on Start-up, Minimum Load and Transition Cost fuel or fuel equivalent cost information submitted and validated by the CAISO for each unit under the requirements for the Proxy Cost Option.
-The CAISO will add to the fuel or fuel equivalent costs in Master File a GMC adder representing the Market Services Charge and System Operations Charge components and a third value representing the Bid Segment Fee component divided by the bid segment MW size, greenhouse gas allowance costs if applicable, and major maintenance costs if applicable.
-The GMC adder is calculated the same as for gas-fired units explained above.
+For non-gas units, maximum Start-up and Minimum Load values under the Proxy Cost Option will be based on Start-up, Minimum Load and Transition Cost information submitted and validated by the CAISO for each unit under the requirements for the Proxy Cost Option, plus a GMC adder representing the Market Services Charge and System Operations Charge components and a third value representing the Bid Segment Fee component divided by the bid segment MW size.
+The adder is calculated the same as for gas-fired units explained above.
+Start-Up, Minimum Load, and Transition Costs under the Proxy Cost Option may not exceed 125 percent of the unit's validated Start-Up, Minimum Load, and Transition Costs under the Proxy Cost Option.

-For non-natural gas-fired resources subject to a greenhouse gas compliance obligation (as indicated by a 'Y' in the 'GHG_COMPLIANCE_OBLIG field in Master File_for resources within the CAISO Control Area), the CAISO will add to the calculated Start-up costs the_greenhouse gas allowance start-up cost.
-Start-up greenhouse gas compliance obligation costs may be calculated for non-gas thermal resources as they are for gas-fired resources if sufficient data is submitted in Master File (GHG Emission Rate and_start-up fuel requirement (MMBTU/start-up)).
+For non-natural gas-fired resources subject to a greenhouse gas compliance obligation (as indicated by a 'Y' in the 'GHG_COMPLIANCE_OBLIG field in Master File), the CAISO will add to the calculated Start-up costs the greenhouse gas allowance start-up cost.
+Start-up greenhouse gas compliance obligation costs may be calculated for non-gas thermal resources as they are for gas-fired resources if sufficient data is submitted in Master File (GHG Emission Rate and start-up fuel requirement (MMBTU/start-up)).
 The CAISO shall include major maintenance costs for non-natural gas-fired resources which have such costs approved by the CAISO.
 See Attachment L for details.